cx-prog-lang/.github/features/README.md

  - [Method Call Operator](./method_call.md): call a structure member with a reference to the structure instance as the 0th argument.
  - [Structure Extension](./struct_ext.md): extend a structure based on another structure.
  - [Type Generic Macro](./type_gen.md): pass data types as the arguments to a data type or a function.
- - [Structure Implicit Copy Callback](./impl_struct_copy.md): define a callback for an implicit struct-to-struct copy.
- - [Structure Cleanup Callback](./impl_struct_cleanup.md): define a callback for a structure cleanup.
  - [Type Groups for Generic Selection](./type_group_gen.md): match the same expression to a group of types in generic selection.
  - [Pointer Bound Checking Compiler Option](./ptr_boundck.md): enable pointer bound checking for every pointer.
  - [Pointer Sanitization Compiler Option](./ptr_sanitize.md): sanitize every pointer to `0` after memory deallocation.